Blog

 • Add a Personal Message: Write a little note next to the QR code like, “Scan to RSVP – We can’t wait to celebrate with you!”

-• Include Your Names on the RSVP: This helps make sure there’s no confusion, especially if some guests may not recognise your email address right away.
+• Include Your Names on the RSVP: This helps make sure there’s no confusion, especially if some guests may not recognise your email address right away

 Conclusion

 By using a QR code for your wedding RSVPs, you’re keeping things modern, simple, and budget-friendly.
+Plus, your guests will appreciate how straightforward it is.

 So go ahead, give this a try, and take one more thing off your wedding planning plate.
+You’ve got this, and your inbox is about to be a whole lot happier!

 And hey, if you’re still searching for a photographer who understands that every wedding is one-of-a-kind, feel free to reach out.
 I’d love to chat about your vision and how we can bring it to life through images that capture the heart of your day.